OpenAstronomy/GSoC/application.md

 With the help of the mentors and guided by the timeline in their application, students will be expected to set milestones and make them publicly available (along with their blog).
-All the projects will have at least one experienced mentor which will know how to handle problems or delays and help the students how to identify the causes that may be dragging them behind.
+All the projects will have at least one experienced mentor who will know how to handle problems or delays and help the students to identify the causes that may be dragging them behind.
-The organisation admins will keep a close eye on the projects with inexperienced mentors to be able to help before to late.
+The organisation admins will keep a close eye on the projects with inexperienced mentors to be able to help before too late.
 The admins will also monitor the progress of all the students based on weekly updates from the mentors via a tracking system.
 If despite intervention they find the students have fallen behind on multiple